 Suzuki-rōshi: All of them.
-One include, you know, things this way and this way [may be gesturing]-time span and space span.
+One include things this way and this way [may be gesturing]-time span and space span.
 One include everything.
 That is right understanding.
 In that way we exist-each being exist.
 So it is not accumulation of many things.

 You know, if you pick up something, this include everything.
-Before, you know-I don't know, there is no limit, you know, you cannot figure out how big it is.
+Before-I don't know, there is no limit-you cannot figure out how big it is.
 It looks like small.
 It looks like a cat.
 "Only a cat," you may say [laughs], but actually it include many things which exist in this moment and which existed before and which will exist in future.
 That is true, isn't it?

-So thinking mind goes, when, you know, you have no trouble in your thinking mind, it goes sssht!-in one moment from various directions.
-You may have heard Dōgen-zenji [say] "thinking about non-thinking" and [3-6 words] [laughs].
-If you, you know-if there is no trouble to understand in that way, your thinking mind goes to Buddha directly-sssht!-in one moment, when you say so, and it include, you know, Buddha and even before Buddha.
+So thinking mind goes, when you have no trouble in your thinking mind, it goes sssht!-in one moment from various directions.
+You may have heard Dōgen-zenji say, "thinking about non-thinking" [laughs].
+If there is no trouble to understand in that way, your thinking mind goes to Buddha directly-sssht!-in one moment, when you say so, and it include Buddha and even before Buddha.

-If you think, you know, many times, then, you know, each time you think will include everything.
+If you think many times, then each time you think will include everything.
 So times goes-usually we think time-time go this way, from past to future, but it is not so.
 From present to past.
-You are center of, you know, time and space.
+You are center of time and space.
 So time goes this way and that way.
-That is real, you know.
+That is real.
 You are real.
-If you cannot think in that way, why is because you stick to some-some idea of time and space which actually doesn't exist.
-It is convenient, you know-for convenience sake we say "time and space," but it is just idea and just, you know, way of thinking which doesn't exist.
-But it will help you understand it, you know, that's all.
+If you cannot think in that way, why is because you stick to some idea of time and space which actually doesn't exist.
+It is convenient-for convenience sake we say "time and space," but it is just idea and just way of thinking which doesn't exist.
+But it will help you understand it.
+That's all.
 Then you shouldn't stick to the idea of time and space.
 That is enlightened mind.
 Okay?